System Settings - MIDI

 - To assign MIDI controllers to Instrument Channels see Linking Controllers to Play Instrument Channels.
 You can also Lock Controller Notes to Instrument Channels.

-- To create permanent links between a controller, FL Studio and plugins use the 'Multilink controllers' switch with the 'Override generic links' option.
+- To create permanent links between a controller, FL Studio and plugins use the 'Multilink controllers' switch with the 'Override global links' option.

 - Supported controllers: For the latest list of supported devices visit the MIDI Controller Reference forum.